World Wide Web Consortium: Specification maturation

-W3C develops technical specifications for HTML5, CSS, SVG, WOFF, the Semantic Web stack, XML, and other technologies.
+W3C develops technical specifications for HTML5, CSS, SVG, WOFF, the Semantic Web Stack, XML, and other technologies.
 Sometimes, when a specification becomes too large, it is split into independent modules that can mature at their own pace.
-Subsequent editions of a module or specification are known as levels and are denoted by the first integer in the title (e.g. CSS3 = Level 3).
-Subsequent revisions on each level are denoted by an integer following a decimal point (for example, CSS2.1 = Revision 1).
+Subsequent editions of a module or specification are known as levels and are denoted by the first integer in the title (e.g. CSS3 is Level 3).
+Subsequent revisions on each level are denoted by an integer following a decimal point (for example, CSS2.1 is Revision 1).

 The W3C standard formation process is defined within the W3C process document, outlining four maturity levels through which each new standard or recommendation must progress.

 Working draft (WD)

 After enough content has been gathered from 'editor drafts' and discussion, it may be published as a working draft (WD) for review by the community.
 A WD document is the first form of a standard that is publicly available.
 Commentary by virtually anyone is accepted, though no promises are made with regard to action on any particular element commented upon.

 At this stage, the standard document may have significant differences from its final form.
 As such, anyone who implements WD standards should be ready to significantly modify their implementations as the standard matures.